ROOD: Organisation

 Locally, ROOD is organised in groups.
 There exist criteria for forming a group, such as a minimum number of (active) members.
 The number of groups is continuously fluctuating, but was 20 on average in 2005.
 ROOD-members can be anyone between 14 and 28.
 They formerly had to be a member of the SP, except for members below 16 years of age.

 The highest organ of ROOD is the national members assembly, who elects a seven-member board.
-The current board consists of Robby Breejen-Bender, Jordi van Os, Simon de Zeeuw, Splinter Suidman and Hugues Demeulenaere.
-Former board members include Olaf Kemerink, who was chair during the conflict with the SP, Lieke Smits who was elected chairperson in may 2012, Leon Botter, who was chairman between 2009 and 2012, former chair Eva Gerrebrands, Gijsbert Houtbeckers, who was chairperson since June 2007, Renske Leijten who held the position since June 2005, the first formal chairperson Driek van Vugt between 2003 and 2005.
+Former board members include Olaf Kemerink, who was chair during the conflict with the SP, Lieke Smits who was elected chairperson in May 2012, Leon Botter, who was chairman between 2009 and 2012, former chair Eva Gerrebrands, Gijsbert Houtbeckers, who was chairperson since June 2007, Renske Leijten who held the position since June 2005, the first formal chairperson Driek van Vugt between 2003 and 2005.
 Notable members of ROOD before it became an official organisation are Sjoerd de Jong (1999–2000) and Gerrie Elfrink (2000–2002).